Keibert Ruiz Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in MLB.
+- The Diamondbacks pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Diamondbacks have the 24th-ranked team ERA across all MLB pitching staffs (4.95).
+- The Diamondbacks' 4.89 team ERA ranks 24th among all league pitching staffs.

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs given up (39 total, 1.3 per game).
+- Diamondbacks pitchers combine to surrender 42 total home runs at a rate of 1.3 per game (to rank 20th in the league).

-- Kelly (2-3) takes the mound for the Diamondbacks in his seventh start of the season.
-He's put together a 3.62 ERA in 32 1/3 innings pitched, with 30 strikeouts.
+- Nelson (1-2) gets the starting nod for the Diamondbacks in his seventh start of the season.
+He's put together a 6.39 ERA in 31 2/3 innings pitched, with 19 strikeouts.

-- In his last time out on Saturday, April 29, the right-hander threw six innings against the Colorado Rockies, allowing one earned run while surrendering six hits.
+- The righty last appeared on Sunday against the Colorado Rockies, when he tossed four innings, allowing six earned runs while giving up nine hits.

+- The 25-year-old has put up an ERA of 6.39, with 5.5 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .306 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.